DJANG2024/MKDocsMaterial/docs/keyboard_shortcuts.md

 ## Overview

 Visual Studio Code provides the flexibility of customizing keyboard shortcuts, allowing you to tailor the <i>hotkeys</i> to your preferences.
-By default, VS Code bundles pre-defined shortcuts for common actions with installation.
+By default, VS Code bundles pre-defined shortcuts for common actions when installed.
 This instruction guides you through the process of adding, changing, and removing keyboard shortcuts, helping you optimize your user experience and enhance productivity.

-### Customize keyboard shortcut
+### Customize a keyboard shortcut

-1. **Select** [Code] → [Settings] → [Keyboard Shortcuts] to open up the "Keyboard Shortcuts" tab.
+1. **Click** [Code] → [Settings] → [Keyboard Shortcuts] to open the Keyboard Shortcuts tab.

-3. **Enter** a desired action you would like to custommize keyboard shortcut into the search bar on "Keyboard Shortcuts" tab.
+3. **Type** the action you would like to customize into the search bar (e.g. "Save", "Open File", etc).

-4. **Right-click** the action that you would like to change.
+4. **Right-click** on the action you wish to modify.

-5. **Select** [Change Keybinding], [Add Keybinding], or [Remove Keybinding] whether you would like to change or delete.
+5. **Select** one of the following options:
+    - [Change Keybinding] — to modify the current hotkey; or
+    - [Add Keybinding] — to assign a new hotkey; or
+    - [Remove Keybinding] — to remove the existing hotkey.

-6. **Enter** Enter your desired hotkey(s) for the action if your are adding or changing keybinding, and then **press** [Enter] key.
+6. **Enter** your desired key combination for the selected action if your are adding or changing keybinding, then **press** [Enter] to confirm.

-### Check and solve key conflicts
+### Solve a key conflict

 !!! important "Important"
-    Changing keyboard shortcuts may sometimes causes key conflicts where more than one action is binded to a set of keys.
-Read this section if your keyboard shortcuts are malfunctioning.
+    Changing keyboard shortcuts may sometimes causes key conflicts where more than one action is assigned to the same key combination.
+If your keyboard shortcuts are malfunctioning, following this section to solve the issue.

 1. **Select** [Code] → [Settings] → [Keyboard Shortcuts].

-2. **Click** [keyboard] button on the right-hand side of the search bar.
+2. **Click** [keyboard] icon on the right-hand side of the search bar.

-3. **Right-click** under Key Binding to open up the menu.
+3. **Right-click** under the Keybinding column to open a menu.

-4. **Select** [Show Same Keybindings].
-This generates a full list of actions binded to the hotkeys.
+4. **Click** [Show Same Keybindings] to generate a list of all actions binded to the same hotkey.

-5. Make sure your hotkey does not conflict with others.
-If it does, **follow** the steps in the previous section to remove the keybinding that is no longer in use.
+5. **Review** the list to ensure your chosen hotkey is not already in use by other action.
+If there is a key conflict, **follow** the steps from the previous section to remove or change the conflicting keybinding.